 How do I check if there’s an abstract of judgment against me in Texas?

-Search county clerk real property records online, order a title search, check your credit report, or search deed records in counties where you own property.
+Common ways to check include searching county clerk real property records online, ordering a title search, reviewing your credit report for public records, and searching deed records in counties where you own property.

-- (1) Checking county clerk real property records online in counties where you own property
+- (1) Search county clerk real property records online in counties where you own property.

-- (3) Reviewing your credit report for public records
+- (3) Review your credit report for public record entries.

 What happens if I find an abstract of judgment during a home sale?

-The title company will usually require the lien to be cleared before closing through payment, settlement, bankruptcy, or legal challenge.
+In most cases, the title company will require the lien to be cleared before closing.
+That can happen through payment, settlement, bankruptcy strategies (when appropriate), or a legal challenge to the abstract’s validity.

 Can an abstract of judgment affect my credit in Texas?

-Yes, abstracts appear as public records on some credit and background reports, and they can hurt your ability to obtain new credit.
+Yes.
+Abstracts can appear as public record items on some credit and background reports, and they can negatively affect your ability to obtain new credit.

-Paid abstracts may show as “satisfied” but can still affect credit until the reporting period ends.
+Sometimes a paid abstract will show as “satisfied,” but it can still affect credit until the reporting period ends.

 Legal Nature & Contesting Abstracts